ascoderu/lokole/README.rst

   pip install nose
   nosetests

-Third, create your local database for development and seed it with some random test data.
+Third, create your local database for development.

 .. sourcecode :: sh

   touch opwen.db
   ./manage.py db upgrade
   ./manage.py db migrate

-  ./manage.py dbpopulate
+The routes of the app are defined in ca/ascoderu/lokole/web/views.py so take a look there for an overview of the entrypoints into the code.